 Maintaining ideal weight through a healthy diet and regular exercising

-Avoiding the use of over-the-counter drugs especially pain killers without doctor’s prescription
+Avoiding the use of over-the-counter drugs especially pain killers without a doctor’s prescription

 Patients with stage 5 CKD need regular dialysis or a renal transplant for survival.
 Consult the best kidney doctor in Delhi if you or your loved one is suffering from chronic kidney disease.